aws-greengrass/aws-greengrass-client-device-auth/uat/README.md

 ## Client Devices Auth User Acceptance Tests
 User Acceptance Tests for Client Devices Auth run using `aws-greengrass-testing-standalone` as a library.
 They execute E2E tests which will spin up an instance of Greengrass on your device and execute different sets of tests, by installing the `aws.greengrass.clientdevices.Auth` component.

 ## Install requirements
-TODO
 ```bash
 sudo apt-get install -y maven python3-venv docker.io
 ```